Demez/DemezGUI-TF2/README.md

 Current Stuff Done:
  - Modifed DemoUI

-Planned Stuff:
- - Main Menu Changes (still working on design before i make it)
+ - Main Menu Changes
+ - Matchmaking Dashboard Changes

+Currently Working On:
+ - Side Panel For Finding a Game
- - Simple HUD that doesnt take too much of the screen, looks nice, and gives all the info you need easily (barely started)
+ - Simple HUD that doesnt take too much of the screen, looks nice, and gives all the info you need easily (barely started) Planned Stuff:

  - other more specific crap idk

-I should some images so for the design plans here, but ill do that later in 400 years.
+I should show some images of current progress here, but ill do that later in 400 years.

 I recommend using TortoiseGit if you want to easily keep this up to date